 In 2021, CTG has launched a new programme of monthly training sessions, open to all members, on topical tax issues for charities.
 The meetings will take place in a virtual format and take place for an hour at the end of the day.
 Sessions are addressed by expert speakers with a mixture of presentations and panel discussions.

-Slides and recordings of recent sessions on Making Tax Digital for VAT, Employment taxation, Brexit, Business Rates and Budget 2021 can be found below.
-Future sessions will focus on the future of Gift Aid and HMRC user research on Gift Aid, as well as Brexit: six months on.
+Slides and recordings of recent sessions on Making Tax Digital for VAT, Employment taxation, Business Rates, Tackling the Gift Aid Gap, donor experiences of Gift Aid and Budget 2021 can be found below.

 Making Tax Digital for VAT: Digital Links (14 January 2021 and 25 February 2021)

 HMRC officials have participated in two sessions with CTG members to answer their questions on digital links requirements that become mandatory for Making Tax Digital for VAT from 1 April 2021.

 The slides from the February meeting (mainly focused on charity questions on “digital links) can be downloaded here and you can view a recording of the session here.
 You may well find it helpful to review their answers and the practical help that you can find in the VAT Notice.
 We have asked HMRC to provide written responses to the questions discussed during the meeting and the other questions that were submitted.
 If you have any other outstanding questions about digital links, please send them to [email protected].